malzer42/lib_mgnt_sys/README.md

 # lib_mgnt_sys
-This project is python version of the library management inventory sytem
+This project is the Python version of the library management inventory system